sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 - A government must make doing the right thing as convenient and beneficial to the individual as possible, and make doing the wrong thing as inconvenient and detrimental to the individual as possible.
 - If this is done well, drastic interventions are rarely needed.
 - A government needs information about what's happening in order to perform its role effectively.
-- The only way to achieve this is to bring the decision making as close as possible to where the information is gathered.
+- The only way to achieve this is to bring the decision-making as close as possible to where the information is gathered.
 - Knowing how to do the thing right requires constant experimentation.
 - Standardising an approach guarantees that a better one won't be discovered and adopted in a timely enough manner to be effective.
-- So, a government should avoid centralising the decision making at the top, and having local breaches enforce decisions made far away from the context.
+- So, a government should avoid centralising the decision-making at the top, and having local breaches enforce decisions made far away from the context.
 - Instead, a government should organise itself in circles, in an outside-in fashion.
 Local circles are responsible for governing their local communities, and can experiment with different approaches.
 Moving inside, larger circles govern provinces to ensure the interests of a local community don't harm the needs of the province.
 Till the core of the government, which ensures the interests of a region won't harm the needs of the nation.
 - Based on their operating level, circles have different focus, scope, and time horizon.
 - It's important to discourage competition and conflicting interests within a circle.